 Getting quality sleep takes a series of sleep-promoting behaviors.
 Your daily behaviors can help or hurt your sleep quality.
 Regular physical activity, a healthy nutritional balance, optimal meal timing, evening blue light exposure, and a sleep-promoting bedroom environment are just a few of the things you can modify to promote more restful sleep.

-Utilize power naps.
+5. Utilize power naps.

 Using short naps, up to 25 minutes, can help relieve daytime sleepiness in the period after the time change.
-The best time for a nap is early in the afternoon, a time when your body naturally has a decrease in energy.
+The best time for a nap is early in the afternoon, a time when your body naturally has a decline in energy.
 This timing also prevents a negative effect on your sleep that night.

 READ MORE: How Long Should You Nap?

 Use Oura to Help You Adjust to a New Season

 Oura gives you insights into how you slept, and how your body is responding.
 Every morning, you get a Sleep and Readiness Score, that can help you decide how to adjust your day in response.
 For example, after the clocks change, you may notice you’re getting less deep sleep, which may explain why you’re feeling tired, despite still getting the same amount of sleep.
 This can be caused by going to bed later than your chronotype, which can happen easily if the clocks move an hour later.

 When you’re armed with these insights and data, it’s easier to make the changes necessary to keep you feeling, and sleeping, your best.

 Dr. Rebecca Robbins is a Sleep Scientist at the Brigham and Women’s Hospital and Assistant Professor of Medicine at Harvard Medical School where her research focuses on sleep and its effects on health and the design of novel behavioral interventions to nudge and navigate participants and communities toward better sleep, sleep disorders care, and overall health.